What is Steem (STEEM)?

 TLDR

-Steem (STEEM) is a pioneering blockchain designed to power decentralized social media and content platforms, where users are directly rewarded with cryptocurrency for their contributions.
+Steem is a pioneering blockchain designed to power decentralized social media and reward users directly for creating and curating content.

 Deep Dive